hytalo-bassi/Approximate-Instructions/README.md

 The following guide should be followed in order to download, setup and use all the tools: [INSTALLING.md](./docs/INSTALLING.md)

+## Development

+You are welcome to contribute to this project!
+Take a look at our [development guide](./docs/DEVELOPMENT.md) before and make your PR!

 ## References

 ### Surveys